biosaxs-dev/molass-library/paper.md

 * **ruptures** [@TRUONG2020107299] for change point detection
 * **scipy.signal.find_peaks** for peak recognition

 By adopting these well-maintained packages, Molass Library reduces custom code and enhances reliability.
-The transition from a GUI-based workflow (previously using Tkinter [@lundh1999introduction]) to Jupyter-based scripting further streamlines reproducibility and collaboration.
+The transition from a GUI-based workflow (previously using Tkinter) to Jupyter-based scripting further streamlines reproducibility and collaboration.

 # Theoretical Foundation